 Rooms are spread between the farmhouse and the Canonica (a converted priests' house).
 They come in a variety of shapes and sizes but they are basically of the same style, each named after a flower (Clematis, Rosa Antica, Orchidea - denoted by flower-sprigged straw hats hung on the walls).
 All have beamed ceilings, shutters at the windows, white cotton bedspreads, wrought iron headboards, kilims on glazed terracotta floors, white-washed walls, hand-painted doors and matching furniture.
 The look is classic Tuscan farmhouse - simple, uncluttered, hand-crafted – but with an extra layer of comfort.

-As in most old farmhouses, some of the rooms are a little dark, with small windows and sombre colours, but dark means cool - though they are all air conditioned except for the Single room (Mimosa) and the Double Charming.
+As in most old farmhouses, some of the rooms are a little dark, with small windows and sombre colours, but dark means cool - though they are all air conditioned except for the Double Charming.
 Each is provided with mineral water, fresh fruit and flowers (there was a huge vase of fragrant longi lilies in our room); some have sunny aspects and lovely views.
 The bathrooms (most just have showers) are clean and white-tiled, with bathrobes and L’Erbario Toscano toiletries.

 Our choice would be sunny Suite Deluxe Peonia (in the Canonica, with a little living room and views of the hills) or the spacious Junior Suite Superior.